5 Plant-Centric Ways to Reuse Wine Bottles

 Growing Herb Gardens in Wine Bottles

 Just like houseplants and flowers, you can also plant herbs in your wine bottles.
 Check out our other varieties of Bottle Garden Kits here.
-As always, these kits already include everything that you need to start your own wine bottle herb garden.
-You just need to have your own bottles (or you can buy our own bottles, too) and water, of course.
+These kits include everything you need to start your own wine bottle herb garden.
+You just need to have your own bottles (or you can buy our own bottles) and water, of course.

 More articles